 The Board forms the backbone of our camps.
 These dedicated volunteers give their time and expertise toward making Eisner and Crane Lake Camps the best they can be, working diligently to support our directors and camp staff and to help secure our camps’ future for generations to come.
 We are grateful for their support and leadership!

-Liz is thrilled to serve as the Board Chair for URJ Eisner and Crane Lake Camps!
+Jen is thrilled to serve as the Board Chair of Eisner and Crane Lake Camps!

 Mike Adler is the Chief Technology and Chief Product Officer at N-able (NYSE: NABL), where he is responsible for the global technology and product development organizations.
 For the past 20 years, Mike has worked in technology including leadership positions at RSA, Constant Contact, Symantec and other startups.